toladev0/Tank-Battle-Project/README.md

-# Tank Battle 2D Game
+# Tank Battle Game

 ## 🎮 Overview
-**Tank Battle 2D** is a local multiplayer tank shooting game built with Unity.
+**Tank Battle** is a local multiplayer tank shooting game built with Unity.
 Players take control of their tanks in a 2D environment, maneuvering and firing to destroy their opponent.

 The game is simple yet competitive, making it fun for friends to play together on the same machine.